6 Reasons Why Online Dating Sucks And How To Cope

 Plenty of people have found love online, but just as many others have been met with confusion and heartbreak.
 Fortunately, there are ways to cope with the uncertainty and pitfalls associated with online dating to minimize emotional fallout and online heartbreak.

 Despite having lost most of the stigma associated with it, online dating’s reputation has persisted as one that is fought with complications and even dangers.
 Some of these dangers have led the development of targeted apps such as Bumble, wherein a woman must be the first to initiate an interaction.
 Others have led to apps like Tinder, where a hookup may be more the norm than a long-term relationship.
-No matter the precise platform being used, dating apps and sites do share one thing: options.
 Online daters can browse from a veritable sea of people, combing through as many as 50 people in a matter of minutes and some swipes of a finger.

 Perhaps in part due to the truly enormous number of people dating online, many consider the medium an ideal dating venue.
 One study indicated that as many as 1 in 5 couples in the UK meet online.
 It has even been predicted that as much as 70% of couples will have met online by the year 2040.
 The popularity of online dating—and its corresponding predictions—is usually attributed to two things: efficiency and convenience.
 Online dating allows people to narrow their search fields to like-minded people and allows them to browse potential matches from the comfort and safety of home.